brisa-build/brisa/README.md

 ### Preact

-The React team's focus on optimizing for small bundle code size motivated us to make Brisa 3kb as well.
+The Preact team's focus on optimizing for small bundle code size motivated us to make Brisa 3kb as well.
 Although Brisa defaults to 0B, it is only 3kb if you use web components.

 ### Solid.js